hph/AllPass/README.md

 --------
 Generate secure, portable and unique passwords for every website.
 All you need to remember is a singe "master" password.
 The program will generate different passwords depending on your input, that is, the seeds you enter on runtime.
+The default password length is 16 characters with 7 lowercase characters, 3 uppercase characters, 3 numbers and 3 symbols.

 Setup
 -----